Matching Embeddings for Domain Adaptation: Experiments

-\textbf{Digits: }We use three benchmark digits datasets: MNIST (\textbf{M}), USPS (\textbf{U}), and Street View House Numbers (SVHN) (\textbf{S}).
+We use three benchmark digits datasets: MNIST (\textbf{M}), USPS (\textbf{U}), and Street View House Numbers (SVHN) (\textbf{S}).
 Theses datasets contain images of digits from 0 to 9 in different environments: \textbf{M} and \textbf{U} contain handwritten digits while, \textbf{S} contain natural scene images.
-Each dataset is composed of its own train and test set: $60,000$ train samples and $10,000$ test samples for MNIST; $7,291$ train samples and $2,007$ test samples for USPS; and $73,257$ train samples and $26,032$ test samples samples for SVHN.
-For adaptation purposes we used, the evaluation protocol proposed in CyCADA \cite{hoffman_2017}, i.e. three domain adaptation task are performed: from MNIST to USPS (\textbf{M$\rightarrow$ U}), from USPS to MNIST (\textbf{U $\rightarrow$ M}), and from SVHN to MNIST (\textbf{S $\rightarrow$ M}).
+Each dataset is composed of its own train and test set: 60,000 train samples and 10,000 test samples for MNIST; 7,291 train samples and 2,007 test samples for USPS; and 73,257 train samples and 26,032 test samples samples for SVHN.

-\textbf{Galaxies: }We use galaxy images from CANDELS and CLASH and address the problem of classifying them according to their morphologies: smooth, features, irregular, point source, and unclassifiable \footnote{Data is public available at: \\ \url{https://drive.google.com/open?id=1BSc42VfAb2Mw0zlQShTFUnbCQaf11q4q}}.
-This is a challenging problem due to the high domain shift between source and target, which is given by changes in the spectroscopic filters in which the images were captured.
-Specifically, the CANDELS dataset contains $7,567$ images from the GOOD-S \cite{giavalisco_2003} galaxy cluster in the near-infrared F160W spectroscopic filter, and labels created by expert astronomers \cite{karteltepe}.
-The CLASH dataset contains $1,600$ images from 25 galaxy clusters in 16 different spectroscopic filters ranged from ultraviolet to near-infrared.
-Labels for CLASH were also created by experts as described in \cite{perez2018}.